Belmont, California

-Belmont is a city in San Mateo County in the U.S. state of California.
+Belmont is a city in San Mateo County, California, United States.
 It is in the San Francisco Bay Area, on the San Francisco Peninsula about halfway between San Francisco and San Jose.
-Known for its wooded hills, views of the San Francisco Bay and stretches of open space, Belmont is a quiet residential community in the midst of the culturally and technologically rich Bay Area.
 It was originally part of Rancho de las Pulgas, for which one of its main roads, the Alameda de las Pulgas, is named.
 The city was incorporated in 1926.
 Its population was 28,335 at the 2020 census.

 Ralston Hall is a historic landmark built by Bank of California founder William Chapman Ralston on the campus of Notre Dame de Namur University, and is also home to Notre Dame High School.
 It was built around a villa formerly owned by Count Leonetto Cipriani, an Italian aristocrat.
 The locally famous "Waterdog Lake" is also located in the foothills and highlands of Belmont.
 A surviving structure from the Panama–Pacific International Exposition is on Belmont Avenue (another is the Palace of Fine Arts in San Francisco).
 The building was brought to Belmont by E.D.
 Swift shortly after the exposition closed in 1915.